fiznabeel/Project-Sample/README.md

 - Based on [Billie Thompson's README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

-- This is my edit
+- This is my edit: Nabeel